crosstheages/public-data/patch-notes.md

   - Added a pop-up showing the notes when a new patch is out.
   - Added a pop-up showing when a new event is out.
   - Added some animation level 3 and 4 randomly on the dashboard.
+- Missions
+  - When the opponent surrenders, consider max score for missions resolution.
 - System
   - Renamed "Simple Affinity" into "Affinity" and "Double Affinity" into "Trinity".
   - Improved synchronization with IMX blockchain to be blazing fast.